 During the peel process, the chemicals cause a reaction with the skin and dissolve the outer layers of dead skin to help even the skin tone and texture and promote the building of collagen.

-When glycolic peels got really popular in the '90s, they hurt like a mother and left skin raw," But acid formulas have been refined.
 Our goal now isn't so much to cause visible peeling as it is to infuse the skin with ingredients that diminish lines, build collagen, and improve tone.